Mission: Disciples of Christ, nurturing mind, body an soul to the fullness of life.

 The Dufferin-Peel Catholic District School Board (DPCDSB) looks to our regional, provincial and federal health authorities for direction on public health matters and is in close contact with these authorities, as we monitor this health issue.

-To help educate Ontarians about Wuhan novel coronavirus, how they can protect themselves and what to do if they suspect they may be at risk, the province has launched a dedicated webpage.
+To help educate Ontarians about the novel coronavirus, Covid-19 how they can protect themselves and what to do if they suspect they may be at risk, the province has launched a dedicated webpage.

 Also, follow @DPCDSBSchools on Twitter and, if you are a DPCDSB parent/guardian, please ensure that you have provided your child's school with your email address in order to receive information bulletins and other important information directly from the DPCDSB.